xhos/arian-email-parser/readme.md

 ## development

 - i highly recommend to use `devenv` for a consistent development environment. it installs all necessary dependencies and provides helpers.

-- the `DEBUG=1` env make it so the incoming email contents are logged, which is useful for developing new parsers.
+- `SAVE_EML` is useful for developing new parsers, it saves incoming emails as `.eml` files in the `emails/` directory for later inspection.

 ### project structure